What toys did you love when you were a child? Ask your elderly loved ones which ones they cherished!

 Did you ever have an Easy Bake Oven?
 I couldn’t believe I could bake a cake with only the heat from a light bulb!
 When my granddaughters got one for Christmas, it looked nothing like the one I had.
 I sure hope theirs worked better than mine.
 Those cakes were a lot of trouble and were so tiny they were gone in one gulp!

 I did love paper dolls.
-I would cut out all the Betsy McCall ones in the back of momma’s magazines.
+I would cut out all the Betsy McCall ones in the back of mama’s magazines.
 Daddy worked at a barber shop so he would bring them home.
-Once on a visit to Woolworths, momma found paper dolls of Jackie and Carolyn.
+Once on a visit to Woolworths, mama found paper dolls of Jackie and Carolyn.
 Those were a great find!
 Just imagine playing with the first lady and her daughter for hours at a time.

 When we finally moved to the country, I had to be a cowgirl.
 Daddy bought me a horse and for Christmas I asked for a Buffalo Bill Red Ryder B-B Gun and a bow and arrow set.
 All I needed was a leather fringe jacket.
 Well, my brown jacket did have fringe but it was made out of brushed cotton.
 Oh, the dreams I had while wearing that jacket and roaming through the fields with my B-B gun or bow.
 I could imagine riding along with John Wayne or one of the characters out of a Zane Gray novel.